-Risk level Management guideline Low risk (<10%) Those assessed can be cleared with respect to this issue unless there are other known adverse factors which may significantly increase their risk.
+Risk level Management guideline Low risk (<10%) Those assessed can be cleared with respect to this issue unless there are other known adverse factors which may significantly increase the risk.
 In the latter case, these workers should be referred to their GP for further investigation and cleared to continue to work, subject to review, for a period of three months while these investigations are completed.
-Moderate risk (10-15%) Without other known adverse factors, workers should be referred to their GP for management of risk factors and reviewed in 12 months.
+Moderate risk (10-15%) Without other known adverse factors, workers should be referred to their GP for management of risk factors and with a review period of not more than 12 months.
 If other adverse risk factors are identified, the worker should be referred to their GP for further investigation.
 The Order 43 Assessing Doctor should determine if the worker is temporarily fit or unfit and subject to review within three months.
 This determination should be based on the worker's overall medical presentation and the worker's job role based on a review of their Similar Exposure Group (SEG).
 High risk (16-24%) Workers should be referred to their GP for further investigation, including stress testing, and certified as fit subject to review within three months.
 If other adverse factors are identified, the Order 43 Assessing Doctor should determine if the worker is temporarily unfit and subject to review within three months.
 This determination should be based on the worker's overall medical presentation and the worker's job role based on a review of their SEG.
 Very high risk (25% or greater) Workers should be referred to their GP for further investigation, including stress testing.
 Workers in a safety critical role should be made temporarily unfit for their current role until all relevant information is available to the Order 43 Assessing Doctor.
 The worker may be eligible and assessed as fit for other suitable duties.
-In this instance the Order 43 Assessing Doctor should make contact with the employer to discuss the medical findings and the options for the determination.
+In this instance, the Order 43 Assessing Doctor should make contact with the employer to discuss the medical findings and the options for the determination.
 This should be discussed in consultation with the worker and their employer.
 Workers in a non-safety critical role may be able to continue in their current role based on the level of risk and subject to a three-month review.

 Currently, increased waist measurement and obesity are known to be associated with increased cardiovascular risk.
+BMI is still a risk factor used as a guide by the medical industry when quantifying cardiovascular risk.
 Current cardiovascular risk predictive tables/calculators do not adequately account for these risk factors.
 Therefore, the assessed value should be taken to be the minimum risk in those with a BMI of 30 and over.
 As with the other risk factors, a value should be chosen beyond which the level of risk is deemed unacceptable.